jamesdeluk/hugo/content/posts/data-and-analytics/visualising-decision-trees.md

 hero: /images/posts/data-and-analytics/visualising-decision-trees/vdt2.png
 ---

-I’ve seen lots on how decision trees work, but often the descriptions are textual.
-I’m a visual person, so let’s do a visual exploration.
+## Introduction

+Decision trees are one of the oldest and most popular forms of machine learning used for classification and regression.
+It's unsurprising, then, that there's a lot of content about them.
+However, most of it seems to focus on how the algorithms work, covering areas such as Gini impurity or error-minimisation.
+While this is useful knowledge, I'm more interested in how best to use decision trees to get the results I want - after all, my job doesn't involve reinventing the tree, only growing them.
+Additionally, decision trees are some of the most easily-visualised machine learning techniques, providing high interpretability, yet often content is primarily textual, with minimal, if any, graphics.

+Based on these two factors, I've decided to do an exploration of how different decision tree hyperparameters affect both the performance of the tree (measured by factors such as MAE, RMSE, and R²) and visually how it looks (to see factors such as depth, node/leaf counts, and overall structure).

+For the model, I'll use use scikit-learn’s `DecisionTreeRegressor`.
+Classification decision trees requires similar hyperparameter tuning to regression ones, so I won't discuss them separately.
+For the hyperparameters, I'll look at `max_depth`, `ccp_alpha`, `min_samples_split`, `min_samples_leaf`, and `max_leaf_nodes`.
+For the data, I'll use use the California housing dataset, available through scikit-learn.

 The code for this little project is available in my GitHub here: [https://github.com/jamesdeluk/data-projects/tree/main/visualising-trees](https://github.com/jamesdeluk/data-projects/tree/main/visualising-trees)

-I’m not going to talk about *how* the splits are done mathematically (i.e. how they minimise MAE/MSE for regression models, or how they calculate Gini impurity or entropy for classification models); this is more from the use-case perspective, understanding the impact of different hyperparameters on getting the result you want.

-## Setting up
+## The data

-I’m going to use scikit-learn’s `DecisionTreeRegressor`.
-From the hyperparameter persepctive, classification decision trees work similarly to regression ones, so I won't discuss them separately.

-I’m going to use the California housing dataset, available through scikit-learn.
-It looks something like this:
+This is the data:

 | MedInc | HouseAge | AveRooms | AveBedrms | Population | AveOccup | Latitude | Longitude | MedHouseVal |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |